Don’t blink. Lent will be here before you know it.

 If fasting still sounds intimidating, be encouraged.
 Keep yourself going strong all forty days by not fasting on the Sundays of Lent.
 In fact, Sundays in Lent are not officially part of the forty days.
 (If they were, Lent would be forty-six days long.)

 In summary: Consider taking on some hard-core fasting.
 Maybe pick a few more days during Lent to practice the Ash Wednesday/Good Friday fast.
 Maybe have one or two meals a day on one particular day of the week.
 Some people manage to do a bread-and-water fast at least once a week.
-If all this sounds too overwhelming this year, never fear!
-You can simply stick to the requirements of the Church as mentioned above and do them well—with your whole heart and soul.
+If all this sounds too overwhelming, you can simply stick to the requirements of the Church as mentioned above and do them well—with your whole heart and soul.

-Give this it thought, and write down your commitment.
+Give this some thought, and write down your commitment.

 In all the excitement over fasting and giving things up, almsgiving is often forgotten.
 Yet almsgiving is a crucial work of charity that we Christians are called to participate in.